Corda

 }

-Startup and Bootstrap Weaver components
+Startup and Bootstrap Phase

 To launch a network using containerized components, you will typically use a Docker Compose or Kubernetes configuration file.
 No modifications are needed to the node's configurations.
 Sample instructions are given below for networks launched using Docker Compose; we leave it to the reader to adapt these to their custom launch processes.